KevCaz/CIEE_METECO/doc/Second_meeting/Eric_notes_secondMeeting.md

 - Pure theory development to unpack asymmetry in fluxes
   - Get two-patch metaecosystem models closer to empirical systems by looking at couplings between different type of ecosystem (Forest-lake, benthic-pelagic..).
 Look at how different fluxes influence stability.
-  - Reciprocal vs. asymmetric fluxes, effect on stability
+  - Reciprocal vs. asymmetry of fluxes on stability

 - Literature review on spatial cascade
   - Review literature in the light of the meta-ecosystem concept to highlight the relevance of the spatial cascade concept